miguelcfsilva11/Lyza_Speech-Assistant/README.md

 ## Voice Commands

-Before anything else, you need to activate Lyza's functions and awake it from its sleep!
-Simply say "Hi Lyza" to do so after you run the program.
+Before anything else, you need to **activate** Lyza's functions and awake it from its sleep!
+Simply say "*Hi Lyza*" to do so after you run the program.
 You can command Lyza to get Wikipedia's definition for a particular word by saying: "Search, *word*".

 <img src="image/lyza-wikipedia.png" width="560" height="248">